DEbbevi/ethix_ai/README.md

 # Retrieve draft of ethics application
 responses = process_ethics_application(scientific_material, api_key)

+# Will output the full application draft in .docx and markdown .txt for
+# archiving, and research participant information in .docx if applicable.
+generate_documentation(responses)

 # Create a new project in Ethix and save draft of ethics application.
-# Creates field mapping dynamically for Ethix backend.
+# load_and_create_mappings() creates field mapping dynamically for Ethix backend.
 create_application(responses=responses, field_mapping=load_and_create_mappings())

-# Will output the full application draft in .docx and markdown for
-# archiving, and draft research participant information in .docx if applicable.
-generate_documentation(responses)

 ```